 Unless you are starting with a clean slate, you will need to ensure any new equipment or software is compatible with your existing setup.

 Test hardware and software before rolling it out across your business.
-Upgrading software can be particularly problematic; you may find older computer hardware doesn't support new software, or that new software can't open some of your existing files.
+Upgrading software or opting for new web-based versions can be particularly problematic; you may find older computer hardware doesn't support new software, or that new software can't open some of your existing files.